 The NMTC program required the financing structure to remain in place for a period of not less than seven (7) years from the date in which the NMTC investment funds make the qualified equity investment into the CDEs (the "Compliance Period").
 During the Compliance Period, C&M made interest-only payments on the loans from the CDEs.
 The CDEs use the interest payments to pay fees and distribute the remaining proceeds to the NMTC Investment Funds.
 The NMTC investment funds then used the proceeds to make interest-only payments on their notes payable to Roswell Park.
 The compliance period ended on September 22, 2020.
 The investors in the NMTC investment funds exercised their option to have their interest in the CDEs redeemed, which resulted in the CDEs assigning their assets to the NMTC investment funds, including the Notes Receivable from C&M. Further, the NMTC investors exercised their option to put their interest in the NMTC investment funds to Roswell Park for a price of \$1.
-The exercise of the put option effectively transferred ownership of the NMTC investment funds and C&M. This resulted in a gain from the forgiveness of debt of approximately \$8,400 recognized in Non-operating revenues (expenses).
+The exercise of the put option effectively transferred ownership of the NMTC investment funds to Roswell Park, which allowed Roswell Park to cancel the loans between the NMTC investment funds and C&M. This resulted in a gain from the forgiveness of debt of approximately \$8,400 recognized in Non-operating revenues (expenses) for the year ended March 31, 2021.
 The net benefit to Roswell Park after considering fees and expenses was approximately \$6,200.
 Prior to the expiration of the compliance period, the Foundation transferred its interest of 10% in C&M to Roswell Park.